josekim/Arrive/README.md

 * Details stay open if they are left open and you search another city that has the same Carriers available.
     - since react only update dom with what needs to change, it leaves those components on the page and doesn't re-render them.
 Most people would probably be bothered by this.
 Could map a redux state to it, but that maybe a bit overkill.
     - another options is to replace original information in state with the detailed information, that way when A new search is made, it would re-render since the state changes. you would also have to change the button to not be a toggle but disappear once you got the new detailed information - though chaining up to the parent parent components isn't exactly ideal.
+* Some Flow issues.
+Weren't quite sure how to fix them, so Pardon the Commenting out of some of the errors.
+Didn't want to spend the time to debug and figure out what was wrong for this.

 ## thoughts to make it better